mkmccarty/TokenTimeBoostBot/README.md

 Move current booster to last in the Boost List

-### Move Farmer to Last
+### Mark Farmer as Unboosted

-/last

-Move yourself to last in the Boost List
+/unboost [farmer]

+Sometimes mistakes happen and someone is marked as boosting too early.
+Mark someone as unboosted to take care of it.
+Their position in the boost order stays the same and would boost next if they were earlier in the list than the current booster.

 ### Prune Farmer